eNMS-automation/eNMS/docs/events/tasks.rst

 Targets and payload
 *******************

 When creating a task, you can select a list of devices and pools.
-If these fields are left empty, the job will run on its own targets.
+If these fields are left empty, the service will run on its own targets.
-Otherwise, the task targets (all selected devices, plus all devices of all selected pools) will override the job targets when the job runs.
+Otherwise, the task targets (all selected devices, plus all devices of all selected pools) will override the service targets when the service runs.
-A task can also have a payload (dictionary) that will be passed to the job when it runs.
+A task can also have a payload (dictionary) that will be passed to the service when it runs.